 /"Remembering Dr. Selim Iltus"/ /Publications/ /CV/

-Dr. Izadpanah is currently a PhD candidate in Environmental Psychology at the Graduate Center of the City University of New York (CUNYGC), working on her dissertation entitled “Analysis of Visual Representation of Children’s Experience of War by Humanitarian Organizations.”
+Dr. Izadpanah completed her PhD in Environmental Psychology at the Graduate Center of the City University of New York (CUNYGC).
+Her dissertation is entitled “Analysis of Visual Representation of Children’s Experience of War by Humanitarian Organizations”.
 She holds a Master’s degree in Urban Planning(2002, valedictorian), and a Bachelor’s in Theoretical Economics (1999), both from the University of Tehran in Iran.
 She authored a book in Farsi entitled Child, Play and City: Process, Principles and Criteria for Planning and Design of Children’s Play Spaces, published in 2004 by Shahrdariha Organization, Tehran.
 Since 2005 Aida has been a research associate with the Children’s Environment Research Group at CUNYGC.
 She taught from 2007-2009 in the Children’s Studies Department at Brooklyn College.
 In the summer of 2007, Aida interned for the Midday Workshops Committee-DPI/NGO 60th Annual Conference at the United Nations inNew York.